• Skip to primary navigation

 • Raisins: Plump and sweet, raisins add a pleasant flavor and texture.
 They plump up even more when soaked in pineapple juice and become infused with pineapple flavor.
 You can use any type of raisin, but traditional black raisins add more of a color contrast then golden raisins in this salad.

 • Pineapple: If you use pineapple chunks, you’ll need to cut them into smaller pieces.
 Otherwise, buy the tidbits and use them as-is.
-You can also use fresh sweet pineapple, if so, learn a cool way to cut a pineapple.
+You can also use fresh sweet pineapple.

 Step 1: Soak the raisins.